 Community leader, Blackburn.

-13.1 The production of this first draft Pennine Plan draws to a close our solution design work and allows us to test our vision, aims and ambitions with you as our residents, patients and staff.
+14.1 The Pennine Plan draws to a close our solution design work and reflects the contributions you as our residents, patients and staff have made to the future design of health and care in Pennine Lancashire.